Skip to content

 Escaping

-Gridify have five special operators , | ( ) /i to handle complex queries and case-insensitive searches.
-If you want to use these characters in your query values (after conditional operator), you should add a backslash \ before them. having this regex could be helpful ([(),|]|\/i).
+Gridify has five special operators: , | ( ) /i that are used to handle complex queries and case-insensitive searches.
+If you want to use these characters as literal values in your queries (after the conditional operator), you need to escape them by adding a backslash \ before each one.
+This regex pattern can help identify characters that need escaping: ([(),|]|\/i).

 JavaScript escape example: